 Bolton appearances: 407

 Despite all the teams he played for leading up to his spell at the Reebok, you still think of Davies as a one-club man.
 Chesterfield fans will almost certainly disagree, but it was his time with Bolton that earned him his sole England cap.

 In 2013, he was left out of Bolton’s squad for reserve strikers and joined up with Preston North End before retiring in 2015.
-After a short spell in charge of semi-professional side Southport, Davies is now often seen on punditry duty.
+After gaining his Uefa A coaching badge and managing semi-professional side Southport, Davies is now a football agent and occasional pundit.